soummy21/ShootEmRocks/README.md

 # ShootEmRocks
-Quick Prototype of the class game Asteroids in C++ and SFML
+Quick Prototype of the classic game Asteroids in C++ and SFML